 Grillo has the eye-catching hair — a wavy grey mop — and denounces the establishment in insulting, screaming rants, scarcely pausing for breath.
 But his refusal to cooperate with other parties in a system where governments are always coalitions would seem to keep him from national leadership.

 It may be that the Italian constitution, for all its faults, is a better bulwark against populist leaders than the U.S. one.

-Barry Moody worked for 12 years in Italy in various assignments during a career as one of Reuters most experienced foreign correspondents and editors.
-Most recently he ran editorial operations in Italy, Spain, Greece and Portugal at the height of the euro zone debt crisis.
+Barry Moody worked for 12 years in Italy in various assignments during a career as one of Reuters most experienced foreign correspondents and editors, and he now has a home there.
+Most recently he ran Reuters’s editorial operations in Italy, Spain, Greece and Portugal at the height of the euro zone debt crisis.
 He was also Africa Editor for 10 years and Middle East editor for seven, during which he led coverage of the 2003 Iraq war.
 His other postings included Asia, Australasia and the United States.